astronomer/starship/astro-migration-provider/README.md

 # Astronomer Migration Provider

 Apache Airflow Provider containing Operators from Astronomer.
-The purpose of these operators is to better assist customers migrating to Astronomer hosted Airflow environments from MWAA, GCC, OSS
+The purpose of these operators is to better assist customers migrating to Astronomer hosted Airflow environments from MWAA, GCC, OSS.
+This provider is meant for MWAA 2.0.2 and Composer 1 since the plugin methods are unavailable.

 ## Installation
 Install and update using [pip](https://pip.pypa.io/en/stable/getting-started/):